We explain lots of words using lots of other words.

 Migration Authorisation Code - allows you to migrate from one broadband provider to another.

-An acronym for Megabits per second.
+An initialism for Megabits per second.
 Virtually every broadband product available is capable of delivering speeds of at least 1Mbps or higher.

 A modem is a piece of hardware that is used to connect computers to the internet - it sits in between the router and the actual connection itself, relaying information between the two.
 This name a fusion of the words 'modulator' and 'demodulator', taking the "mo" and "dem" from the words.